 This means that you (a) do not blame yourself (b) do not see yourself in a negative light (c) praise yourself for the things that you do right (d) believe in yourself (e) do not take your thoughts seriously when you are feeling down or low.

 Create a playlist that will boost your spirit.
 I really want you to spend time and energy selecting each song and on your playlist title.
 It is important to have a playlist that you can turn to during difficult times.

 Sometimes you may not want to vent your feelings to someone else.
 Sometimes you may want to write down how your day is going or the thoughts that are running through your mind.
 Be creative in building a journal that is yours.

 Turn on your lights!
 Have you ever heard of Seasonal Affective Disorder (SAD)?
+This can be seen as the winter blues.
 It is a disorder that impacts people during the winter months when there is less sunlight.
 During these months most people experience anxiety, depression, problems attaining normal sleep, and fatigue.
 Invest in some lights to counter depressive onset.

 Call your local counselor and see if counseling helps with your depression.
-Counseling can help to create a stronger understanding of the foundation to your depression, triggers to your depression, coping skills to your depression, and how to manage your depression on a day to day basis.
+Counseling can help to create a stronger understanding of the foundation of your depression, triggers of your depression, coping skills for your depression, and how to manage your depression on a day-to-day basis.

-Often with depression you may feel tired and not in the mood to carry on your day to day duties.
-If you allow yourself to fall and not abide by the planned structured of your day – you will experience more depressive symptoms.
+Often with depression, you may feel tired and not in the mood to carry on your day-to-day duties.
+If you allow yourself to fall and not abide by the planned structure of your day – you will experience more depressive symptoms.
 Give yourself reminders to stay on task and push forward!